mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 travelling from Keplo to Sketola where the heroic captain was to engage in a final showdown with the rebel leader, Baron Rolf von Toerbach of Protalus.

-There are many mysterious theories about Beau-Ta-Quitala’s disappearance, some quite outlandish, but few solid clues as to where his famous starship may have ended up.
+There are many mysterious theories about Beau-Ta-Quitala's disappearance, some quite outlandish, but few solid clues as to where his famous starship may have ended up.
 Most people believe it must have misjumped somewhere into the Bunkeria-Cemplas Gap, the stellar chasm between the two subsectors.
 If anyone were to find the lost ship, fame and fortune beyond imagination would surely follow.